jordimas/gnome-shell-extension-arcmenu/README.md

 ### Installation

-You can now install this extension from extensions.gnome.org as a one click install just click on he link below
+You can now install this extension from extensions.gnome.org as a one click install just click on the link below
 > ![One Click Install](https://extensions.gnome.org/extension/1228/arc-menu/)

 ##